 The UV/IR interference filter is on the outside of the lens.
 It helps reduce what gets into the lens by removing UV and IR rays.
 It works all the time.
 The auto-adjusting on the lens will not impact its operation.

 The filter contains many layers itself.
 It includes silver, aluminum oxide, and glass substrate layers.
-The metal layers will reflect away the harmful light, while the different layers serve as additional filters to remove the light and also prevent heat from entering the rest of the lens.
+The metal layers will reflect away the harmful light, while the different layers serve as additional filters to remove the light and prevent heat from entering the rest of the lens.
 Too much heat may harm the other layers and render them less effective.

 LC or liquid crystal cells help defer light.
 Like the polarization filter, the LC-cell layers will reflect light depending on their positioning.
-Electrifying this layer will allow for additional manipulation of how it can move and change light coming into the lens, so this is why your helmet has an electrical component to it.
+Electrifying this layer will allow for additional manipulation of how it can move and change light coming into the lens, so this is why your welding helmet has an electrical component to it.
 You need that power or charge to activate the LC-cell layers.